 It’s Sunday morning.
 Lotto and five kittens successfully enter a tiny cat hut.

-And the Sunday evening, a very special moment!
+And Sunday evening, a very special moment!
 The yellow kitten (number three) eats a meal for the first time!
 See how cute and lovely he is!